Access | Bandwidth | Low demand on internet connections. |

 Add pages and posts to your UBC Blogs website

-Pages are useful for displaying static content on your site that is best organized in a hierarchical structure, as pages can have sub-pages underneath them.
+Pages are useful for displaying content on your site that is best organized in a hierarchical structure, as pages can have sub-pages underneath them.

 Posts are useful for displaying date-based content on your site, as posts are organized in chronological order.
 Posts can also be grouped by categories or tags to make them easier to find at a later time.